Convergence of Regularization Parameters for Solutions Using the Filtered Truncated Singular Value Decomposition: Motivating Results

 \subsection{Regularization Parameter Estimation}

 We deduce from Tables~\ref{svddecay} and \ref{noiseterms} that the number of terms of the TSVD used for the solution of the regularized problem may strongly influence the choice for $\alpha$.
-Specifically the number of terms of the TSVD, $k$, to use should be less than the numerical rank, $k<r$, and is dependent on the noise level in the data.
-We are interested in investigating the choice of $\alpha$ when obtained using the UPRE, but for contrast we also give the GCV function needed for the simulations.
-Ignoring constant terms in the UPRE that do not impact the location of the minimum, and introducing $\phi_i(\alpha)=1-\gamma_i(\alpha)=\alpha^2/(\sigma_i^2+\alpha^2)$, these are given by
+Specifically the number of terms $k$ of the TSVD to use should be less than the numerical rank, $k<r$, and is dependent on the noise level in the data.
+We are interested in investigating the choice of $\alpha$ when obtained using the UPRE, but for comparison we also give the GCV function needed for the simulations, and note again that bounds on $\alpha$ dependent on $k$ have already been provided in \cite{FenuGCV}.
+The GCV and UPRE methods are derived without the use of the SVD, \cite{GoHeWa} and \cite{Vogel:2002}, resp., but it is convenient for the analysis to express both methods in terms of the SVD.
+Ignoring constant terms in the UPRE that do not impact the location of the minimum, introducing $\phi_i(\alpha)=1-\gamma_i(\alpha)=\alpha^2/(\sigma_i^2+\alpha^2)$, and noting $\gamma_i(\alpha)=0$, for $i>k$, these are given by

-Here the subscript $\ck\le r$ indicates that these are expressions obtained using the TSVD, see e.g. \cite[Appendix B]{RVA:15} for derivations of the UPRE and GCV functions for arbitrary pairs $(m,n)$, also using the notation that $\gamma_i=0$, $i>k$.
+Here the subscript $\ck\le r$ indicates that these are the expressions obtained using the TSVD, see e.g. \cite[Appendix B]{RVA:15} for derivations of the UPRE and GCV functions for arbitrary pairs $(m,n)$.
 Replacing $k$ by $r$ gives the standard functions for the full SVD.
 Further, we do not need all terms of the SVD to calculate the numerator in \eqref{gcvfunction}.
 Using $\|\mb b\|_2^2 = \|U^T \mb b\|_2^2$ we can use